cyprusbrig.com.au

 For almost 200 years William Swallow’s account of the mutiny, seizure and piracy of Cyprus brig in Van Diemen’s Land in 1829 has defined our understanding of one of the most egregious acts of piracy in Colonial history.
 The seizing of a fully-laden prisoner transport ship bound for the penal settlement at Macquarie Harbour by the very prisoners it was meant to imprison.

-Since it was written, Swallow’s evocative narrative of the final voyage of the Cyprus “from the time of the mutiny until she was scuttled and sunk” has compelled artists, writers and poets to romanticise its author and propagate his myth.
-When in fact nothing could be further from the truth.
+Since it was written, Swallow’s evocative narrative of the final voyage of the Cyprus “from the time of the mutiny until she was scuttled and sunk” has compelled artists, writers and poets to romanticise its author and promote his role in the mutiny at the expense of his co-conspirators.
+Was Swallow really pirate folk hero or simply a cunning criminal out to save his own skin?

 After eight years of scholarship, a striking counter narrative has emerged.
 One that undermines Swallow’s status as a pirate-folk hero, includes the voices of his previously-silenced shipmates and offers Asian and Pacific perspectives of Colonial Australia.